 We will give you more information and everything you need after you have been accepted and have submitted your registration fee.

 It is imperative that you make us aware of any medical conditions, food allergies, etc., you might have so that we can do our best to work with you.
 If you have a condition that precludes you from traveling or needs an adjusted schedule, we would try to work out an in-country outreach so you can still finish your DTS or other secondary school.
-We can accommodate most food allergies in our kitchen including gluten free, lactose free, vegetarian, and certain spice free.
-Let us know your specific needs and we will try and help to the best of our ability.

 No. Everyone in YWAM is financially supported by family, friends, and churches – no one works outside of the ministry.
 As a student, you have a full-time schedule.
 Of course, there are free weekends and evening times, but we want these training schools to be a time set apart for growth and refreshing for you.
 Adding an outside job into the mix would make that a lot harder and take away from having that special space set apart for God.

 The University of the Nations is a degree-granting institution (Associate, Bachelor, Master).
 While it isn’t accredited by an accrediting agency or association, various accredited institutions throughout the world accept U of N transfer students and credits.

 Here are some answers to the questions we receive the most.

 If we missed anything, please do not hesitate to contact us.
 We’ll be happy to help.